Skip to main content

 forall X -> X null() asm "PUSHNULL";

-By the TVM type Null, FunC represents the absence of a value of some atomic type.
-So null can actually have any atomic type.
+In TVM, the Null type in FunC represents the absence of a value for any atomic type, meaning null can take on any atomic type.

 ~impure_touch